 Expansion Activities

-To have some solo fun with Balderdash, your child can use a dictionary to create their own list of unknown words.
+To have solo fun with Balderdash, your child can use a dictionary to create a list of unknown words.
 You can use these in a future game.

-Your child could pick five cards and look up the definitions for each of the words.
+Your child could pick five cards and look up the definitions for each word.
 It’s a great way to practice dictionary skills.
 They could also consult a thesaurus and find synonyms.
 That’s always important for writers.

 8. Taboo Kids vs. Parents

-My husband and I first played the original Taboo game at a church game night while we were down in San Diego.
-It was such a fun game, we bought a copy for our own game collection.
+My husband and I first played the original Taboo game at a church game night in San Diego.
+It was such a fun game we bought a copy for our game collection.

-Unfortunately, a lot of the words in it are really hard for kids.
-So I was thrilled to discover this version!
-While we haven’t technically played it yet, it is going to end up underneath the Christmas tree this year, and I’m looking forward to it!
+Unfortunately, many of the words in it are hard for kids.
+So, I was thrilled to discover this version!
+While we haven’t technically played it yet, it will end up underneath the Christmas tree this year, and I’m looking forward to it!

 How to Play

-In this version, there’s a kids’ deck and a parents’ deck.
-The words on the kids’ deck are obviously geared for kids.
-They also only have two forbidden words, to make the game a bit easier.
+This version has a kids’ deck and a parents’ deck.
+The words on the kids’ deck are geared for kids.
+They also only have two forbidden words to make the game a bit easier.

-You get to go through as many cards as you can in one minute.
-Then, it’s the other teams turn.
-After you’ve played as many rounds as you want, the winning team is the one with the most points.
+You get to go through as many cards as possible in one minute.
+Then, it’s the other team’s turn.
+After you’ve played as many rounds as you want, the team with the most points wins.

 What They’re Learning

-While playing Taboo: Kids vs. Parents, your child will be practicing their vocabulary.
-They’ll really have to think about how to describe a word without using any of the forbidden ones.
+Your child will practice their vocabulary while playing Taboo: Kids vs. Parents.
+They’ll have to think about how to describe a word without using any of the forbidden ones.

 As they play, they’ll also have to try to guess words when it’s their turn to guess.
-Can they listen carefully to the clues given to discover what the word is?
+Can they listen carefully to the clues to discover the word?

 Other skills your child will practice while playing Taboo: Kids vs. Parents: